fkie-cad/SNAFUzz/Readme.md

 "mov rcx, qword [rdx]":
     mov r8, [registers + .rdx]           ; Load the guest register into r8.
     call translate_guest_virtual_address ; Get the corresponding host address for the access.
-                                         ; This function will return out from the jit on failiure. mov rax, [rax]                       ; Perform the memory access. mov [registers + .rcx], rax          ; Write the resulting value into the guest registers.
+                                         ; This function will return out from the jit on failure. mov rax, [rax]                       ; Perform the memory access. mov [registers + .rcx], rax          ; Write the resulting value into the guest registers.
 ```